mr-j0nes/Scheduler/README.md

 ## Differences with the original

+- Supported enabling/disabling/removing tasks
+- Tasks should be added with a unique Id (task name)
+- Added test suite
 - Built-in cron was removed in favor of [croncpp](https://github.com/mariusbancila/croncpp) (Cron Expression Parser for C++)
 - Namespace changed
-- Naming convention changed
-- Supported enabling/disabling/removing tasks
-- Tasks should be added with a unique Id (task name)

 ## Features